EstebanBorai/EstebanBorai/notes/002-introduction-to-git.md

 ## Enter the `git branch`

-Now we know that we know that `git log` shows us the history of commits we have created in our project.
+Now we know that `git log` shows us the history of commits we have created in our project.
 If you check on other projects such as the ones hosted in GitHub you will see that the `git log` output may be huge.